 Frequently Asked Questions about the Regulated Data Chart

-The Regulated Data Chart provides guidance about which Cornell services can be used to store, send, or share data that is considered to be confidential, restricted, regulated, or otherwise subject to university policy or state or federal law.
+The Regulated Data Chart provides guidance about which Cornell services can be used to store, send, or share data that is considered to be high-risk, moderate-risk, regulated, or otherwise subject to university policy or state or federal law.
 Learn more about how and when to use the chart.

 This article applies to: Regulated Data

 Everyone at Cornell must comply with regulations and university policy when using institutional information.
 Regulated or high-risk university data types may be sent through or stored within only those applications where Cornell or its vendors have implemented the privacy and security safeguards required by law or university policy.

 Use the Regulated Data Chart to identify services that potentially can be used with your data type before you send or store data.
 Your department/unit policies and your data steward ultimately govern whether you can use a particular service to send, store, or share regulated data.
 There are important details to be aware of, so this is a case where reading the "fine print" is critical.

 The Regulated Data Chart pertains to Cornell's version of the tools listed.
 These are also called enterprise versions.
 Always make sure you are using Cornell's versions and not commercial versions that often have the same or similar names.
 Enterprise versions have numerous built-in protections.

 If a service is listed as approved on the chart, does that mean I can use it for my data?

 No. Whether or not a service may be used is a TWO-STEP analysis.